AyoubCoding21/vimrc/README.md

 # NVix
-NVix is a lightweight awesome vim configuration for devs and hackers, It got Coc, Airline and other cool plugins.
+NVix is a lightweight awesome vim configuration for devs and hackers, It got cool plugins for developers.
 And it has an user-friendly script that configures everything.

 # Details
 NVix is lightweight, which makes it really cool for heavy lifted dev.